 ./sacli --key "iptables.vpn.disable.filter" --value "True" ConfigPut ./sacli start

 ./sacli --key "iptables.vpn.disable.filter" ConfigDel ./sacli start

-To learn about what Layer 3 and Layer 2 means see our short explanation on what the OSI Layer model is.
+For more about layer 3 and layer 2 refer to our short explanation of the OSI Layer model.

 ./sacli --key "vpn.general.osi_layer" --value "2" ConfigPut ./sacli start